Neuroprosthetics-Lab/BCI-cursor-control-from-speech-motor-cortex/README.md

 This repo is contains code and data for [Singer-Clark et al. 2025, Speech motor cortex enables BCI cursor control and click](https://doi.org/10.1088/1741-2552/add0e5).

+Contact Tyler at tsingerclark@ucdavis.edu if you have any questions.

 ## Data

 ### Downloading the data

 Data can be found [here, hosted on Dryad](TODO: put Dryad doi here).

-In a Terminal, navigate to this repo's root directory (`BCI-cursor-control-from-speech-motor-cortex/`), and run the command `TODO` to download the data from Dryad into a folder named `dryad_files/` inside this repo.
+Download and unzip the data from Dryad into a folder named `dryad_files/` inside this repo.
 The Python scripts in this repo assume that is the location of the data.

+If on Linux, to do this automatically from a Terminal, navigate to this repo's root directory (`BCI-cursor-control-from-speech-motor-cortex/`) and run the command `TODO`.

 ### Data format